syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ### Customizing the hover appearance

-The hover effect will appearance in `CheckBox` which displayed inside the `TreeViewAdv`.
-Hover appearance can be customized using the below properties.
+The hover state appearance of the checkBox which displayed inside the `TreeViewAdv` can be customized using the below properties,

 <table>
 <tr>